-- Fire permits-forest fire laws of title 13, Chapter 9 New Jersey State Forest Fire Service declared that: "No persons shall set fire to or cause to be set on fire in any manner whatsoever: or to start fires anywhere and permit them to spread to forest without obtaining written permission by the department." - The "General Forest Fire Act" (N.J.S.A.
+- Fire permits-forest fire laws of title 13, Chapter 9 New Jersey State Forest Fire Service declared that: "No persons shall set fire to or cause to be set on fire in any manner whatsoever: or to start fires anywhere and permit them to spread to the forest without obtaining written permission by the department." - The "General Forest Fire Act" (N.J.S.A.
 13:9 et.
 Seq.) requires that before having any fire within a forested area, you must contact the nearest Forest Fire Service office to request a permit.
 You may also need a permit from the local Fire Marshal /Official. - No permits will be issued for a fire that is in violation of the State Air Pollution Code or conflicts with the New Jersey Uniform Fire Code. - Fire wardens may place any restrictions or special conditions on burning those local conditions may warrant. - Prohibited Under "Control and Prohibition of Open Burning" (N.J.A.C.
 7:27-2.1 et.
-Seq.) - Salvage operations by open burning - > The disposal of rubbish, garbage, trade waste, buildings or structures by open burning - > The disposal of fallen leaves by open burning
+Seq.)

 There are other rules regarding open burning and recreational fires.
-If the type of fire you wish to maintain does not appear in these rules, please contact our office prior to your event or lighting and ensure that the burning is permitted.
-Open burning that is larger than that permitted for the recreational fires described above requires a Fire Prevention permit, and must be at least 50 feet (15,240 mm) from any structure or combustibles, whether or not the fire is on public property.
+If the type of fire you wish to maintain does not appear in these rules, please contact our office before your event or lighting and ensure that the burning is permitted.
+Open burning that is larger than that permitted for the recreational fires described above requires a Fire Prevention permit and must be at least 50 feet (15,240 mm) from any structure or combustibles, whether or not the fire is on public property.
 Permits are issued or denied at the discretion of the Fire Marshal.